 Biodiversity Open space.
 The current areas of open space will be managed to maintain their value to wildlife.
 New open spaces will be created by ride widening and rotational clearfell.
 Beat team to monitor regeneration on open ground and manage in a way that's sustainable, but will provide positive outcomes for relevant species.
-Recreation walking routes be maintained.
-New features to be interpretation provided where appropriate.
+Recreation Designated walking routes and interpretation provided where appropriate.
+Current features will be maintained.
+New features to be added where appropriate.
 Beat and RPA teams to monitor in line with operational objectives throughout the plan period.
 Heritage Protect and conserve designated features.
 Protect, preserve and restore features as appropriate.
 Any new features to be recorded and reported to the county archaeologist if warranted.
 Beat team review heritage features at the operational planning stage and to liaise with local/ national historical bodies as and when appropriate.
 Forest Standards The woodland will continue to be managed in a sustainable and productive way.
 Guidelines set out be UKWAS, UKFS, and Forest District Strategic Plan will be adhered to.
 Mid-term monitoring of the FP, UKWAS and SGS audits and Beat staff.
 District Strategic Plan The woodland will be managed in line with the goals of our strategic plan.
 Plan to be based around and contribute towards the Economy, Nature and People drivers of sustainable land management.
 Incorporated at planning stage and at Mid-term review of the FP.